barkleyli/LVGL-UI-Automation-Framework/README.md

 - All dependencies are included in the repository
 - If third_party/ directories appear empty after clone, check Git settings
 - On Windows: ensure Git LFS is installed if large files are not downloading
-- Verify CMake can find LVGL at third_party/lvgl and LodePNG at third_party/lodepng
+- Verify CMake can find LVGL at third_party/lvgl

 ### Debug Mode